 Things are on an upward trajectory in the US, where the National Institutes of Health (NIH) annual budget for Alzheimer’s and dementia research has this year hit $3.2 billion, a seven-fold rise since 2011.
 But funding will only have maximum impact if people with Alzheimer’s can access the developments it yields.
 Aducanumab’s manufacturer Biogen has priced the drug at a prohibitive $56,000 per year, which Edelmayer says is "simply unacceptable".

-“For many, this will pose an insurmountable barrier to access.
-It complicates and jeopardizes sustainable access to this treatment and may further deepen issues of health inequity,” she adds.
+"For many, this will pose an insurmountable barrier to access.
+It complicates and jeopardizes sustainable access to this treatment and may further deepen issues of health inequity," she says.

 Alzheimer's research in the UK